alchimya/cc-crazy-monkey/README.md

 For further informations about Cocos Creator visit http://cocos2d-x.org

 # The slot machine
-The slot machine discussed here, is a 5-reel single-line slot machine where each reel, made with a set of 9 symbols, has 32 stops.
+The slot machine discussed here, is a, cross-platform desktop and mobile, 5-reel single-line slot machine where each reel, made with a set of 9 symbols, has 32 stops.
 Here the symbols used to make the reels:

 1) BANANA